huvuqu/root_avd/README.md

 1. Finally, open the SuperSU app on the device, and it will tell you the `su` binary needs to be updated.
 Accept and use normal installation.
 1. Installation will fail.
 Don't reboot, just move on.
 It will still work.
 1. Congratulations!
 You now have a rooted AVD with SuperSU.

+**TIP: Superuser may not always persist after reboot, to fix:**
+1. From a root shell, start `su --daemon&`
+1. Root should now work.